WebexCC/webexcc.github.io/_pages/Evaluate.md

 As you can see in the above example:

-- I am typing `0;` as the script itself, which, is how you return output.
+- I am typing `0;` as the script itself, which, is how you indicate your return code.
 You do not need the keyword `return` as you might be used to in vanilla JS.
 - I have one branch created called "Success" (the name is up to you)
 - I set the output value for that branch to match what the script is outputing

-## Bare Bones Testing
+## Bare-Bones Testing

 There is a code testing function within the node, and if you click test, then click test again, it will either show you some output, or an error.